fedellen/list-together/README.md

 List Together is a project I've created to upgrade our personal grocery list routine.
 I used this opportunity to expand my knowledge of React with TypeScript.

-TypeScript was the hardest part of my recent web-dev learning journey.
+Understanding TypeScript was the hardest part of my recent web-dev learning journey.
 Whenever I encounter something frustrating and difficult, I've always attempted to meet that problem head on.
 Therefore, I decided to create a full stack application using as much TypeScript as I possibly could.

 Now I can absolutely write that TypeScript is no longer difficult or frustrating for me.
 As expected, I now prefer it over plain JavaScript as it provides much more information and an awesome developer experience.
 After about a week of using TypeScript regularly it became an very useful tool.
 There was a certain moment where I stopped struggling against the TypeChecker and started working **with** the TypeChecker.